-Transcription: Water damage can originate by different sources such as water-using appliances, broken pipes, leaking roof, foundation cracks, plumbing leaks, bad weather (snow, rain, floods), and many more.
+Transcription: Water damage can originate by different sources such as water-using appliances, broken pipes, leaking roof, foundation cracks, central heating radiator leaks, bad weather (snow, rain, floods), and many more.
 As far as insurance coverage is concerned, most damage caused by bad weather is considered flood damage and normally is not covered under homeowners insurance.
 Coverage for bad weather would usually require flood insurance

 Roof - Heavy rains / Snow / Heavy Winds